Juligatuna/fraud-pipeline/README.md

 This project simulates a complete fraud detection pipeline used by financial institutions.
 It generates realistic transaction data, processes it in real-time using Kafka, trains machine learning models to detect fraud, and provides monitoring through an interactive dashboard.

 ## 🎯 Key Features
-- `Real-time Fraud Scoring`: ML model scores transactions as they flow through Kafka
+- **Real-time Fraud Scoring:** ML model scores transactions as they flow through Kafka

-- `Batch ETL Processing:` Apache Airflow pipeline for data cleaning and model retraining
+- **Batch ETL Processing:** Apache Airflow pipeline for data cleaning and model retraining

-- `Interactive Monitoring:` Streamlit dashboard with real-time metrics and visualizations
+- **Interactive Monitoring:** Streamlit dashboard with real-time metrics and visualizations

-- `Data Warehouse:` PostgreSQL for historical analysis and reporting
+- **Data Warehouse:** PostgreSQL for historical analysis and reporting

-- `Containerized Infrastructure:` Docker Compose for Kafka, Zookeeper, and PostgreSQL
+- **Containerized Infrastructure:** Docker Compose for Kafka, Zookeeper, and PostgreSQL

 ## 🚀 Quick Start
 Prerequisites